KaushalRajSoni/Analyzing-Trader-Behavior-and-Market-Sentiment/README.md

 # Analyzing Trader Behavior and Market Sentiment
+This project explores the relationship between trader performance and market sentiment using historical trading data and the Fear-Greed Index.
+It involves data cleaning, EDA, visualization, statistical analysis, machine learning (KMeans clustering & Random Forest regression), and performance evaluation of traders across different sentiment phases.
+Key insights include how sentiment impacts profitability, which traders thrive under certain conditions, and how segmentation can guide better decision-making for both traders and the platform.

 ## **Summary of Tasks**
 Analyzed historical trading data, sentiment data (Fear-Greed index), and applied: